rizsotto/Bear/doc/bear.1.md

     (This option for those who want to extend functionality of bear.)

 -c
-:   Print out known compilers, which are used at the post-processing
+:   Prints known compilers, which are used at the post-processing step
-    step.
+    and exit.

 -e
-:   Print out known source file extensions, which are used at the
+:   Prints known source file extensions, which are used at the
-    post-processing step.
+    post-processing step and exit.

+-v
+:   Print out Bear version and exit.

 # OUTPUT